skrattaren/apf.rst/apf.rst

 + [p.
 230] "Who knew what evil lurked in the hearts of men?
 A copper, that's who."

-  Another reference to the question made famous by the "`The Shadow`_" radio series.
+  Another reference to the question made famous by the **The Shadow** radio series.
 See also the annotation for p.
 289 of "`The Truth`_".

 + [p.
 243] "'That's right!' he said.
 'The people are the sea in which the